You signed an offer letter, told everyone you' re starting... but now you've changed your mind. Learn how to navigate your exit tactfully.

 In short — fast.
-Make sure you reach out to your recruiter or HR as soon as possible once you've decided and share only information that they need from you.
+Make sure you reach out to your recruiter or HR as soon as possible once you've made your decision and share only the information that they need from you.
 Be especially careful not to rub it in their face that you're leaving for a competitor.

 If you know anyone who will be great for the job, you will score major bonus points by recommending them.

 This is a conversation that you will ideally have in person or over the phone and then follow up with an email.
 It is deeply disrespectful to only do it in writing and cut the cord; it will cause unresolved negative feelings on the other side.

 Do not mention you took another offer or want to go to another company, even when asked directly.
 Just say "I'll continue looking for a better fit.
 Would love to grab coffee once I land somewhere".

 Also, be prepared to receive a counter-offer to reconsider and make sure you know what your bottom line is.
 If your main motivation is money, then you might consider negotiating instead of declining the offer.

 After the call, we recommend sending a plain email confirming your intentions (this is mostly for your records) and a thank you card to the recruiter and/ or hiring manager.

 Following up on our call - I have decided to rescind my acceptance of your offer for (position name).

 I am very grateful to you, and the team, for spending time and effort on my application and helping me learn more about (company name).
 Meeting you all has been incredible and I hope to stay in touch.

 Please let me know if you need anything else on my end to close out my application.